 We headed back to our mother ship which was near the pearl farm.
 Our skipper on our day boat was a little too excited to get us back and bottomed out the boat on the sea bed!
 A little toing and froing for 15 minutes with the engine heaving and spewing diesel smoke he managed to set the boat free and we disembarked back to our mother ship.
 Another evening of drink on deck followed by being over fed on delicious Vietnamese food.
 It was a relaxing and enjoyable day.

-It the last day of our Bai Tu Long cruise, the weather had still not abated but there is nothing one can do about it.
-After breakfast we headed out on the day boat t visit Thien Canh Son cave, this was the biggest and by far the most attractive cave compared to the other two.
-A congregation of other boats had arrived at the same time meaning there was a 20 queue at the entrance, well managed though; they gave each group enough time to see the cave without packing it full like a nightclub.
+It was the last day of our Bai Tu Long cruise, the weather had still not abated but there is nothing one can do about it.
+After breakfast we headed out on the day boat to visit Thien Canh Son cave, this was the biggest and by far the most attractive cave compared to the other two.
+A congregation of other boats had arrived at the same time meaning there was a 20 minute queue at the entrance, well managed though; they gave each group enough time to see the cave without packing it full like a nightclub.
 Mila was feeling much better and looked it too.
-I was lucky enough to get a few pics of the cave inside almost void of people, a large cavern like a school hall in length and width.
+I was lucky enough to get a few pics of the inside of Thien Canh Son almost void of people, a large cavern like a school hall in length and width.

 We needed to get back to Hanoi on time to catch a flight to Hoi An, about half way down Vietnam on the coast.
 Flight was at 19:45 from Noi Bai in Hanoi to Da Nang, we hoped to arrive in Hanoi at 16:45 but got there with more than enough time.
 Ah, so a perfect segue way to say my next stop would be Hoi An!